Who were these Jedi voices at the end of Star Wars: The Rise of Skywalker? - The Media Times

-(This article describes portions of the ending of “Star Wars: The Rise of Skywalker.”
-Yes, so big spoilers are ahead.)
+(This article describes portions of the ending of “Star Wars: The Rise of Skywalker.”)

 I think if “Star Wars: The Rise of Skywalker” should act as the culmination of the 42-year-old Skywalker saga with nine films, then we will have to expect some surprising cameos.
 But at the end of the movie there were a few cameos that everyone could have probably anticipated, and “The Rise of Skywalker” not only inspired previous films, but also the animated series “Clone Wars” and “Rebels”.